 2. If the court finds that the applicant has complied with the provisions of subsection F of this section, the court shall conduct a sentencing hearing to aid in making its determination of whether the applicant should be resentenced in accordance with Section 3 of this act.
 At the hearing, the court shall determine any controverted issues of fact relevant to the issue of sentencing.
 The court may consider any facts or circumstances relevant to the imposition of a new sentence submitted by the applicant or the district attorney and may consider the institutional record of confinement of such person; provided, however, the institutional record shall not be solely dispositive as to whether an applicant receives a reduced sentence.
 The court shall not order a new presentence investigation and report or entertain any matter challenging the underlying basis of the subject conviction.

-Consideration of the institutional record of confinement of an applicant by the court shall include but not be limited to the participation of the applicant in programming such as domestic violence, parenting, and substance abuse treatment while incarcerated and the disciplinary history of the applicant. inability of the applicant to participate in treatment or other programming while incarcerated despite the willingness of the applicant to do so shall not be considered a negative factor when the court is making its determination.
+Consideration of the institutional record of confinement of an applicant by the court shall include, but not be limited to, the participation of the applicant in programming such as domestic violence, parenting, and substance abuse treatment while incarcerated and the disciplinary history of the applicant.
+The inability of the applicant to participate in treatment or other programming while incarcerated despite the willingness of the applicant to do so shall not be considered a negative factor when the court is making its determination.

-H. If the court determines that the applicant should not be resentenced in accordance with Section 3 of this act, the court shall inform such applicant of its decision and shall enter an order to that effect.
+- H. If the court determines that the applicant should not be resentenced in accordance with Section 3 of this act, the court shall inform such applicant of its decision and shall enter an order to that effect.
 Any order issued by a court pursuant to this subsection shall include written findings of fact and the reasons for such order.

-- I. If the court determines that the applicant should be resentenced in accordance with Section 3 of this act, the court shall notify the applicant that, unless he or she withdraws the application for resentencing or appeals the order of the court, the court shall enter an order vacating the sentence originally imposed and shall impose a new sentence as set forth in Section 3 of this act.
+If the applicant is denied on the merits of the application, the court shall deny the application with prejudice. - I. If the court determines that the applicant should be resentenced in accordance with Section 3 of this act, the court shall notify the applicant that, unless he or she withdraws the application for resentencing or appeals the order of the court, the court shall enter an order vacating the sentence originally imposed and shall impose a new sentence as set forth in Section 3 of this act.
 Any order issued by a court pursuant to this subsection shall include written findings of fact and the reasons for such order.

-Sentences modified pursuant to the provisions of this section shall be reduced as set forth in subsection C of Section 3 of this act. - J. An appeal to the Court of Criminal Appeals may be taken as of right in accordance with the applicable provisions provided for in Title 22 of the Oklahoma Statutes from: - 1.
-An order denying resentencing; or - 2.
-A new sentence imposed under the provisions of this section.
-The applicant may request that the Court of Criminal Appeals assign an attorney to the applicant for the preparation of and proceedings for any appeal regarding the application for resentencing.
+- Sentences modified pursuant to the provisions of this section shall be reduced as set forth in subsection C of Section 3 of this act. - J. An appeal to the Court of Criminal Appeals may be taken as of right in accordance with the applicable provisions provided for in Title 22 of the Oklahoma Statutes from: - 1.
+An order denying resentencing; or